 The ability to parameterize a load test has a direct impact on the validity of your test results.
-The fact that many people do not perform parameterization and that many others are not completely sure of what parameterization means in the context of a performance test is the reason for my blog post today.
+The fact that many people do not perform parameterization and that many others are not completely sure of what it means in the context of a test is the reason for my blog post today.
 Parameterization refers to the ability of the tester to change various parameters in a load test on a just-in- time basis.
 The simplest example would be a test where each virtual user logs in to the tested application with a different UserID and Password.
 These UserIDs and passwords might be retrieved from a text file, a database table or they might even be auto generated by the load test software.
 Parameterization does not refer to the capture of a session ID from one response, and passing it to the server on subsequent requests.
 This is referred to as correlation, but is sometimes confused with parameterization.
 Correlation is a complete topic on its own and will be discussed in a future blog post.
 The first question is, “Why should I parameterize my tests?” ns more seamless, bridging the gap between consumers and businesses, as well as helping many see exponential growth.
 For this reason, it is imperative to outline the many ways in which technology has helped businesses, especially in 2018.

 There are a number of reasons.
 Here are a few examples: